sodadata/docs/soda-cl/optional-config.md

 * Be sure to add the `:` to the end of your check, before the nested content.
 * Known issue: the `name` configuration does not work with a freshness check.
-* If `name` is configured, Soda Core sends the value for `name` to Soda Cloud as the check identifier.
+* If `name` is configured, Soda Core sends the value of `name` to Soda Cloud as the check identifier.

 ## Add alert configurations